 - Consider individuals’ reading levels.
 The average reader in the United States is ranked around the 8th- to 9th-grade level, which is important to take into account when creating content.
 Shortening sentences, simplifying word choice, and using smaller paragraphs are all ways to make writing easier to read, even when the topic at hand is complex.

 - Bolster patients’ confidence in doctor’s visits.
 Many people find going to the doctor to be an intimidating experience, so it can be helpful to share tips for having better conversations with doctors.
 Giving patients the confidence to share their experiences, speak as slowly as needed, and repeat back difficult medical information can improve each experience in the medical industry.

 - Create multi-language materials.
 For individuals who don’t speak English as their first language, comprehending health information can be even more difficult.
 While it may not be possible to translate every piece of content into different languages, translating some key materials can be worthwhile.

-Antidote works with 195+ nonprofit organizations and patient advocates and is on a mission to transform the way patients connect with medical research.
+Antidote works with hundreds of partner organizations to transform the way patients connect with medical research.
 Contact us to learn more about how we can work together.